Narwallets/meta-pool/docs/technical-notes.md

 This fn does staking if needed, according to staking-pool weight (% of the pool)

 This fns should be called preferently before the epoch ends.
-Leaving NEAR unstaked is benefical for the NSLP clearing so this function should not be called when not necessary.
+Leaving NEAR unstaked is beneficial for the NSLP clearing so this function should not be called when not necessary.

 Once called, if distribute_staking() returns "true", the operator should call it again until it returns "false"